HDRUK/hutch/website/docs/users/getting-started/configuration/agent.md

 # Check In schedule

 # CHECKIN_CRON="0 */1 * * *" # once every hour

-# Feature Flags

-# USE_RO_CRATES=0 # Use RO CRATES Query and Results Schema internally, instead of Rquest
-# USE_RESULTS_MODS=0 # Whether to run results modifiers or not when executing a query
 ```

 ### Currently supported SQLAlchemy drivers